elementor/elementor-developers-docs/src/theme-conditions/condition-check.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor run a series of checks to ensure the condition complies to a certain set of rules.
-The `check()` method sets the checks to apply the condition.
+Elementor runs a series of checks to ensure that conditions comply with a certain set of rules.
+The `check()` method sets these checks.

 ## Check Method

-The method that triggers the condition proccess called `check()`.
+The method that triggers this condition process is called `check()`.
 In your condition class, use the method as follows:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {